lolakshay/automatic_certificate_generator/README.md

     pip install pandas pillow

- How to Use
+ How to Use:
 Edit the Excel Sheet:
     Add all recipient names under the column named names in input.xlsx.
 Replace Certificate Template:
     Rename your certificate image to ss.png or update the filename in the script.
 Set Coordinates and Font:
-    In main.py, adjust:
+    In certificate_automator.py, adjust:

 x, y = 100, 200   # Position to print the name
 font_path = "YourFont.ttf"